digital-rights/digital-rights.github.io/_posts/2019-01-30-why-signal.md

 1. whatsАpp, lnstagram and facebook messenger are combining, making personal information across platforms more linked. https://www.bbc.com/news/technology-47001460

-Disadvantages, it doesn't yet have video calls.
+Disadvantages: it doesn't yet have video calls.
 Messages are limited to 1000 characters each.

+# The privacy argument

 we all naturally want and need privacy and security, otherwise why would we have doors, walls, passwords, keys. would one give those away?